Someone-hash-gif/DSA-210-PROJECT/README.md

 # DSA-210-PROJECT
  This is a data science project.
 It will experiment on data collected from YouTube.
-It will try to categorize data related to YouTube videos, which keywords will get the most views, interactions.
+It will try to categorize YouTube videos, which keywords gets the most views, interactions.

 ## Data collection